jaymzh/pius/README.md

 ## Other Platforms

-On non-UNIX platforms such as MacOS and Windows, the default gpg path will likley be incorrect, so you'll want to use `-b` to specify the path.
+On non-UNIX platforms such as MacOS and Windows, the default gpg path will likely be incorrect, so you'll want to use `-b` to specify the path.

 ## Config File